drhsqlite/pikchr/doc/userman.md

 comes from the fact that "*position*" can be a rather complex expression.
 The previous example used a relatively simple *position* of "`2cm right of B1.e`".
 That was sufficient for our simple diagram.
-More complex diagrams can have move complex *position* phrases.
+More complex diagrams can have more complex *position* phrases.

 ## Automatic Layout Of Block Objects <a id="auto-layout-block"></a>